sanitizer

 • ShadowCallStack provides backward-edge control flow protection (aarch64 only).

 To enable a sanitizer compile with -Zsanitizer=address, -Zsanitizer=cfi, -Zsanitizer=dataflow,-Zsanitizer=hwaddress, -Zsanitizer=leak, -Zsanitizer=memory, -Zsanitizer=memtag, -Zsanitizer=shadow-call-stack, or -Zsanitizer=thread.
 You might also need the --target and build-std flags.
+If you're working with other languages that are also instrumented with sanitizers, you might need the external-clangrt flag.
+See the section on working with other languages.

 Example: